The Divine Deathfeatured

 the most astonishing tales

-of miraculous shifts in circumstance
+of miraculous shifts in circumstance,

-showers of blessings
+showers of blessings,

-newfound abundance
+newfound abundance.

 Her children beamed

-the light
+the gracious light

 of their Mother’s Love.